EKG or Cardiographic Technician

 South Suburban College

 At South Suburban College, students can become skilled technicians in echocardiography by earning a certificate or associate’s of applied science in this field.
 The program will teach students how to perform echocardiograms, understand ultrasound physics, and more.
-Graduates will be able to find work as entry-level cardiac technicians and communicate effectively with patients and other medical staff.
+Graduates can find work as entry-level cardiac technicians and communicate effectively with patients and other medical staff.

 To be considered for this program, applicants must have a high school diploma or GED and complete expensive prerequisite coursework in English, biology, physics, medical terminology, and anatomy and physiology.
 This program is competitive, so candidates should ensure they have the highest GPA they can to be considered.